twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **TCONVERTBITMAPTOCONTOURSFORM** – Converts bitmap images to contours or import raster images for use with empty glyphs.
 * **TDELETEFEATURELOOKUPFORM** (version 7.0 & above) – Removes features or lookups in the font.
 * **TDELETEKERNGROUPFORM** (version 7.0 & above) – Removes kerning groups or classes in the font.
 * **TDISABLEDFORM** (version 5.0 & above) and **TABSTRACTDISABLEDIALOG** (version 12.0.0.2565) – Used in unregistered copies during (recent versions) or after a grace period of 30 days (old or recent versions).
 The dialog is shown once or many times for all fonts before exporting or testing (recent versions).
-The dialog has a link to the registration page in the High-Logic website.
+It includes a link to the registration page in the High-Logic website.
 * **TDM** (version 4.0 & above) – Contains icons in the program with no regard to `Glyph.Data` in old versions.
 Version 5.5 (2006-05-30) up to 11.0.0.2365 (2017-05-10) uses icons from the Windows XP era.
 * **TDMGLOBAL** – Contains codepages, vendors, hinting and bidirectional mirroring data in the program.
 * **TEDITANCHORFORM** (version 7.0 & above) – Edits anchors in the font.